 \section{Abstract}

-The utilization of unlicensed spectrum presents a promising solution to the issue of spectrum scarcity in densely populated areas, while also offering a cost-effective means to connect underserved regions.
-In response to this potential, both academia and industry are actively exploring innovative applications of unlicensed spectrum.
-This work offers a thorough overview of unlicensed spectrum bands below 8 GHz, including TV White Spaces, Civil Broadband Radio Services, Industrial Scientific Medical bands, and the Unlicensed National Information Infrastructure.
-The paper focuses on three key aspects: regulations, existing technologies, and applications.
-It is essential to recognize that "unlicensed" does not equate to "unregulated"; therefore, a clear understanding of permissible and prohibited activities is crucial.
-From a technological perspective, we examine the current technologies, their capabilities, and relevant applications.
-Additionally, the shared nature of this spectrum introduces challenges related to interference among users.
-These collisions can be managed through two primary strategies, that we described: a database-driven approach and coexistence mechanisms at the MAC and PHY layers.
-This work may serve as a starting point for those who are interested in the unlicensed spectrum, both in academia and industry.
+The use of unlicensed spectrum offers a promising solution to spectrum scarcity in densely populated areas and a cost-effective way to connect underserved regions.
+Recognizing this potential, both academia and industry are actively exploring innovative uses of unlicensed spectrum.
+This work presents a broad overview of unlicensed spectrum bands below 8 GHz, including TV White Spaces, Civil Broadband Radio Services, Industrial, Scientific, and Medical bands, and the Unlicensed National Information Infrastructure.
+The paper examines three main aspects: regulations, existing technologies, and applications.
+Regulations play a central role, as understanding these rules is vital since “unlicensed” does not mean “unregulated”.
+From a technological perspective, we review current technologies, standards, and products, their features, and related applications.
+Furthermore, the shared nature of these spectrum bands introduces challenges related to user interference.
+The communication collisions can be managed through two primary strategies we described: a database-driven approach and coexistence mechanisms at the MAC and PHY layers.
+This work may serve as a starting point for those interested in the unlicensed spectrum, both in academia and industry.